amineNouabi/alx-system_engineering-devops/0x06-regular_expressions/README.md

 3. Repetition Token #2 - Find a regular expression that will match the following: `hbtn` or `hbttn` or `hbtttn` or `hbttttn` or `hbtttttn` ...

 4. Repetition Token #3 - Find a regular expression that will match the following: `hbn` or `hbtn` or `hbttn` or `hbtttn` or `hbttttn` ...

+5. Not quite HBTN yet - Find a regular expression that always starts with `h` ends with `n` and can have any single character in between.

+6. Call me maybe - Find a regular expression that will match a 10 digit phone number.